yormy/tripwire-laravel/_docs/00___TODO.md

 datetime offset is in minutes, but variable is specified as just offset, whyy is datetime in 'Y-m-f' ??

+regext, this replaces a space with an optional space, so unionselect is also recognized, this is not good I guess
+    public static function makeWhitespaceSafe(string $signature): string
+    {
+        return str_replace(' ', self::FILLER. '*', $signature); // ????
+    }

 ```
 use TripwireModelBindingTrait
 ```